Attendance and Punctuality

 - Pupils are expected to arrive on time for each period of the day (including registration)

-- Pupils arriving late will be marked as late in the register and the defined sanction will be applied
+- Pupils arriving late will be marked as late in the register and a 30 minutes, same day detention will be issued.

 - Late to lesson is defined as arriving to the classroom after the door has been closed by the class teacher